ModelsforManufacturing/Metamodel/README.md

 - The Semantic Model has been modelled just as common attributes for `DataObject` and `Property` classes in `scope` package.
 - The idea behind this solution is based on having a detailed description of ontology concepts related to the Data model for the future construction of interfaces without doubts about semantics.
-- Attributes are defined in the `SemanticAttributes` class which are aggregated by `DataObject` and `Property` classes.
+- Attributes are defined in the `Semantic` class which are aggregated by `DataObject` and `Property` classes.

 This is an example of Semantic Model and its relation with the Data Model: